-Scapple Review: Why It’s the Best Mind Map Software (and Runner-ups)
+Scapple Review: The Best Mind Mapping Software (and Runner-ups)

 Creating mind maps is a great way to organize your ideas and give them some sort of organization so that you can make sense of them.
 Our minds are full of ideas and we perceive new ideas dozens of times in a day.
 However, most of us cannot make anything solid out of those ideas as they are just floating around in space and are lost before we can see the big picture.
 Creating a mind map allows you to see that big picture.
 While you can create mind maps using simple pen and paper, I prefer to create mind maps digitally as not only it gives me more control over the creation of the mind maps, it also makes it easy to store and sync them across devices.
 My favorite mind mapping tool is Scapple and in this article, I am going to tell you why I believe that Scapple is the best mind mapping software you can get for yourself: